googleapis/google-cloud-python/docs/pubsub-api.rst

    >>> subscription = topic.create_subscription('subscription_name',
    ...                                          ack_deadline=90)

-Create a new "push" subscription for a topic:
+Create a new push subscription for a topic:

 .. doctest::